Introduction

 - Wisconsin

 For states with CPOM laws, the laws vary meaningfully per state.
 It's important for healthcare companies to understand and comply with the laws specific to each state they operate in.
 Also note that the list above applies only to the practice of medicine.
-Other disciplines (e.g. speech therapy, psychological services) have different corporate practice laws that may include a different mix of states.
+Other disciplines (e.g. speech therapy, psychological services) have different corporate practice of the professions laws that may include a different mix of states.
 Even when a state doesn't have formal CPOM laws, it can still be helpful to have a friendly PC-MSO structure, to minimize regulatory scrutiny and compliance risk.
+If your primary lay entity is a corporation (not an LLC), it can also help you with preserving QSBS ("Qualified Small Business Stock") tax status.

 So, Can I Own a Medical Practice if I am Not a Doctor?